sarvesh-official/lumo/README.md

 ---

-> *Lumo — making science learning smarter, faster, and mor
+> *Lumo — making science learning smarter, faster, and more